RsyncProject/rsync/rsync.1.md

     "off").

     The level values vary depending on the checksum in effect.
-Because rsync will negotiate a checksum choice by default when the remote rsync is new enough, it can be good to combine this option with a `--compress-choice` (`--zc`) option unless you're sure of the choice in effect.
+Because rsync will negotiate a checksum choice by default (when the remote rsync is new enough), it can be good to combine this option with a `--compress-choice` (`--zc`) option unless you're sure of the choice in effect.
 For example:

     >     rsync -aiv --zc=zstd --zl=22 host:src/ dest/